f/guardian/README.md

 ### Non-Crystal Libs

-You can use Guardian for another projects.
+You can use Guardian for other projects.

 ```bash
 $ guardian init